-Under the new monetary framework, the BSP initially headed in a different direction (that is, away from structural macroeconometric models), making use of small models that focused on anticipating price pressures, especially those coming from known sources.
-The models used by monetary authorities for macroeconomic forecasting and policy simulation during the transition consisted of: (i) the Multi-Equation Model (MEM), a set of simultaneous equations estimated that aimed to capture the main channels of monetary transmission in the country; and (ii) the Single-Equation Model (SEM), equivalent to the inflation equation of the MEM.
-The two models were developed under the guidance of Roberto Mariano of the University of Pennsylvania in 1997 with an update in 2013.
+Under the new monetary framework, the BSP initially headed in a different direction (i.e., away from structural macroeconometric models) and used small models that focused on anticipating price pressures, especially those coming from known sources.
+The models used by monetary authorities for macroeconomic forecasting and policy simulation during the transition consisted of (i) the Multi-Equation Model (MEM), a set of estimated simultaneous equations that aimed to capture the main channels of monetary transmission in the country; and (ii) the Single-Equation Model (SEM), equivalent to the inflation equation of the MEM.
+The two models were developed under the guidance of Roberto Mariano of the University of Pennsylvania in 1997, with an update in 2013.

 Both MEM and SEM remain as workhorse models in the BSP's suite of models.
 The MEM in its current form comprises equations for inflation, interest rates (relating to government securities of different maturities and bank lending), base money, and oil prices, all of which are estimated using an ECM approach.
-The monthly year-on-year inflation equation serves as the primary equation, with long-run prices following the quantity theory of money (QTM) but augmented by supply-side variables such as nominal wages and oil prices, and short-run prices explained by supply-side and demand-side variables and inflation expectations.
-Through additional (non-ECM) equations and identities, the MEM also models the links with GDP growth, the output gap, domestic liquidity, and exchange rates.
+The monthly year-on-year inflation equation serves as the primary equation, with long-run prices following the quantity theory of money but augmented by supply-side variables (e.g., nominal wages, oil prices), and short-run prices explained by supply-side and demand-side variables and inflation expectations.
+Through additional (i.e., non-ECM) equations and identities, the MEM also models the links with GDP growth, the output gap, domestic liquidity, and exchange rates.

 Apart from establishing nowcasting models, the BSP has been aiming to add a model with greater structure to its collection.
-It attempted to develop a small open economy DSGE model "for policy analysis and insight" to complement its workhorse models, with the initial specification and results presented in McNelis et al. (2009, p.
-1).
-However, in 2012, the DSGE model was replaced by the Macroeconomic Model for the Philippines (MMPH), a small-scale semi-structural policy model outlined in Bautista, Glindro, and Cacnio (2013).
-In 2019/2020, the MMPH was in turn replaced by the Policy Analysis Model for the Philippines (PAMPH).
+It attempted to develop a small open economy DSGE model "for policy analysis and insight" to complement its workhorse models, with the initial specification and results presented in McNelis et al. (2009, p.1).

+However, in 2012, the DSGE model was replaced by the Macroeconomic Model for the Philippines (MMPH), a small-scale semistructural policy model outlined in Bautista et al. (2013).
+In 2019/2020, the MMPH was, in turn, replaced by the Policy Analysis Model for the Philippines (PAMPH).

-The PAMPH is based on the Forecasting and Policy Analysis System (FPAS) model blueprint developed by the International Monetary Fund (Alarcon et al., 2020).
+The PAMPH is based on the Forecasting and Policy Analysis System (FPAS) model blueprint developed by the International Monetary Fund (IMF) (Alarcon et al. 2020).
 The BSP subscribes to the FPAS as the framework for analyses needed to support monetary policy formulation.
-The model basically extends the MMPH by incorporating Philippine-specific features such as a disaggregated consumer price index or CPI (into core, food, and energy components) and remittances from overseas Filipinos and business process outsourcing (BPO) firms.
+The model extends the MMPH by incorporating Philippine-specific features, such as a disaggregated consumer price index (CPI), into core, food, and energy components, as well as remittances from overseas Filipinos and business process outsourcing firms.

-BSP researchers describe the model as taking a spot between a statistical (time series) model, a VAR, and a DSGE.
-It is similar to a standard open economy New Keynesian DSGE in that it exhibits the structural, stochastic, and general equilibrium properties of that model; incorporates adaptive and rational expectations of agents; and makes use of calibrated (rather than estimated) parameters.
+The BSP describes the model as taking a spot between a statistical (time series) model, a VAR, and a DSGE (Alarcon et al. 2020).
+It is similar to a standard open economy New Keynesian DSGE in that it exhibits the structural, stochastic, and general equilibrium properties of that model, incorporates adaptive and rational expectations of agents, and uses calibrated (rather than estimated) parameters.
 However, it is not strictly microfounded because of the intent to fit the data more closely and to include the country's unique features.

-The semi-structural PAMPH contains 15 equations relating to the output gap, Phillips curve, monetary policy rule, and uncovered interest parity (UIP) in addition to external and commodities blocks.
-The model is re-specified, and the parameters recalibrated as needed, under continuous review and assessment of the BSP.
+The semistructural PAMPH contains 15 equations relating to the output gap, Phillips curve, monetary policy rule, and uncovered interest parity in addition to external and commodities blocks.
+The model is respecified, and the parameters recalibrated as needed, under continuous review and assessment of the BSP.